DataDog/datadog-agent/docs/agent/secrets.md

 a secret handle (e.g. via Autodiscovery).

 By design, the user-provided executable needs to implement any error handling mechanism that a user might require.
-Conversely, the Agent will need to be restarted if a secret has to be refreshed in memory (e.g. revoked password).
+Conversely, the Agent needs to be restarted if a secret has to be refreshed in memory (e.g. revoked password).

 This approach which relies on a user-provided executable has multiple benefits:

-- Guarantees that the Agent will not attempt to load in memory parameters for which there isn't a secret handle.
+- Guarantees that the Agent does not attempt to load in memory parameters for which there isn't a secret handle.
 - Ability for the user to limit the visibility of the Agent to secrets that it needs (e.g. by restraining in the key management backend the list of